bloxstreet/support/staff-information/store-jobs.md

 Spills will randomly appear around the store.
 Customers have been leaving litter, and it's up to you to ensure our store is appealing and welcoming for new visitors.

-**Step 1:** Grab a mop from the staff room or storage room.
+**Step 1:** Grab a mop from the staff room.
 Simply walk up to the mop giver, hold "E" (or touch on Mobile), and you'll be given a mop.

 **Step 2:** Walk up to a spill with your mop equipped.
 Hold "E" or hold the button on Mobile, and then you'll start cleaning.